weterynarzfred/page_4/README.md

 `if type === optionTypes.SLIDER`
 - `sliderAttributes` - an object with attributes that will be passed directly to `rc-slider`.
-- `valueTransform` - a function that will be applied to the value before it is displayed.
+- `displayTransform` - a function that will be applied to the value before it is displayed.
+- `valueTransform`

 When a function requires refreshed data from other options it can call `callOptionFunction(getOption('testOption', state.options), state);`